SNamboko/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	17. I hate bins
 Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 File: 17-hidethisword
+	18. Letters only please
+Display all lines of the file /etc/ssh/sshd_config starting with a letter.
+Include capital letters as well.
+File: 18-letteronly